A guide on getting rid of acne scars for different skin textures.

 4. Punch Excision:

-Punch excision is a specialized procedure used to treat ice pick scars and get rid of acne scars.
+Punch excision is a specialized procedure used to treat acne scars and ice-pick scars and get rid of acne scars.
 Acne scarring can manifest itself in various ways, each of which is classified as a subtype by dermatologists.

-Subtypes include rolling, boxcar, and ice pick.
-Ice pick scars are a type of scar that appears as very thin but deep holes on the face.
+Subtypes to treat acne scars include rolling, boxcar, and ice pick.
+Ice pick scars are a type of acne scar that appears as very thin but deep holes on the face.

 These sorts of acne scars are sometimes difficult to cure.
 They can affect any area of the face but are most commonly found on the cheeks and temples.
 However, such placement is a highly successful treatment for many of these scars.